BLOG

 7) Use a CDN

-A CDN (Content Delivery Network) stores static content from your website in different servers around the globe.
+A CDN (Content Delivery Network) stores static content from your website on different servers around the globe.

 CDN Graphic

-The way this helps is that visitors will receive data from a server as near to them as possible, removing lag and increasing performance.
+This helps because visitors will receive data from a server as near them as possible, removing lag and increasing performance.

-CDN’s come in all shapes and sizes.
-If you’re looking for a decent free version, we recommend Cloudflare, but do your own research – you can start here.
+CDNs come in all shapes and sizes.
+If you’re looking for a decent free version, we recommend Cloudflare, but do your research—you can start here.

 And For The Final Fix

 Boosting your WordPress performance means rolling up your sleeves.
-It’s not the hardest process, but you do need to understand a little bit about networks, coding, images and web design.
-Follow the tips outlined above and you should have a decent head start.
+It’s not the most complex process, but you must understand a little about networks, coding, images, and web design.
+Follow the tips outlined above, and you should have a decent head start.

 Leave a Reply